oscarotero/form-manager/README.md

 #### Choose

 Another special field that contains fields with the same name but different values.
-Useful for radio inputs or to define varios submits buttons.
+Useful for radio inputs or to define various submit buttons.

 ```php
 use FormManager\Fields\Field;